 Tony Schountz, Associate Professor, Microbiology, Immunology and Pathology, Colorado State University

-Tony Schountz is an associate professor in the Department of Microbiology, Immunology and Pathology at Colorado State University.
-His principle interests are in the immunology of reservoir hosts of zoonotic viruses.
-Much of his work has centered on viruses of bats, which have unusual immune responses that may contribute to selection of viruses that are highly pathogenic to humans.
+Tony Schountz is an associate professor in the Department of Microbiology, Immunology, and Pathology at Colorado State University.
+He has a B.S. in biology from Newman University, an M.S. in virology from Emporia State University, and a Ph.D. in immunology from Kansas State University.
+His principal interests are in the immunology of reservoir hosts of zoonotic viruses.
+Much of his work has centered on viruses of bats which have unusual immune responses that may contribute to the selection of viruses that are highly pathogenic to humans.

 12:30-1:30 p.m. — “The Confluence of Diversity, Equity, Inclusion and International Education”